 A garlic butter cream sauce with lemon and herbs is top-tier for its rich flavor and versatility.

 Yes!
-Their textures and flavors blend beautifully, especially in a creamy garlic sauce.
+Their textures and flavors blend beautifully, especially in a creamy Garlic Butter Salmon and Mushroom.

 How do you make mushroom sauce?